Energy Star Program For Homes And Appliances Is On Trump's Chopping Block

 Climate change is too slow, too abstract, and the costs too dispersed to qualify.
 That's why

 Both Hershey Chocolate and Prestone Antifreeze are very sweet to the taste.
-But the safety of each should be subjectively measured in a way that doesn't put either product at a disadvant
+But the safety of each should be subjectively measured in a way that doesn't put either product at a disadvantage when marketed as a snack treat.

 While I'm generally in favor of having more information on product labels (especially food which I ingest), has anyone ever really used this Energy Star rating when choosing appliances?